Partners Club

 Tony Brown

-Chief Executive – Pellys Solicitors
+Chief Executive – AGB Legal

-At Lloyds TSB Tony was instrumental in the design and delivery of a number of key initiatives specifically in support of Legal Services sector.
+At Lloyds Tony was instrumental in the design and delivery of a number of key initiatives specifically in support of Legal Services sector.
 Notably client charter events, business planning and strategy seminars, input into the design of financial products for Solicitors and the business lifecycle of a Law Firm.

 He is passionate about helping businesses and business clients survive through the tough economic climate we currently see and also seek opportunities to thrive and grow.
 Tony believes the changing face of the Legal Services market presents great opportunities for those who seek to take full advantage of it.